derderderist/XMLtoJSON/README.markdown

-	data.createNodes(<String> path) // create a full JSON tree by the given path data.remove(<String> path) // remove the given path from the JSON object data.find(<String> path, [<String> conditions]) // Method to get a specific part of the JSON object.
+	data.createNodes(<String> path) // create a full JSON tree by the given path data.remove(<String> path) // remove the given path from the JSON object data.get(<String> path) // Method to get a specific part of the JSON object data.find(<String> path, [<String> conditions]) // Method to find a specific part of the JSON object without required knowledge of the JSON data structure.
 See examples/index.html to get further information.

 ## Browser compatibility